Radiology Technologist Schools and Careers in Wyoming

 Laramie County Community College

-Students in Laramie County Community College’s (LCCC) five-semester, full-time radiography program will earn an Associate of Applied Science (AAS) upon successful completion of radiologic technology coursework and clinical rotations.
+Students in Laramie County Community College’s (LCCC) five-semester, full-time radiologic technology program can earn an Associate of Applied Science (AAS) in Radiography.
 Students generally complete the college’s core course requirements prior to beginning the radiology technology program.
 The program is fully accredited by JRCERT.
-Students will be assigned clinical rotations at local affiliated medical facilities, including Cheyenne Medical Specialists, Cheyenne Radiology Group, Premier Bone and Joint, Platte County Memorial Hospital, Veterans Hospital, with potential other locations in Colorado.
+Students are assigned clinical rotations at local affiliated medical facilities.
 Clinical rotations generally occur between 7 AM and 7 PM, with weekend and evening shifts required during the summer clinical rotation.
-There are a total of 160 lab hours in the radiology program and 1090 hours of clinical education.
+Students complete 160 lab hours in the radiology program and 1,090 hours of clinical education.
 Applications are due March 1 with accepted applicants beginning the program in the fall.

 How to Become a Radiology Technologist in Wyoming

-Radiologic technologists and technicians must be licensed by the Wyoming Board of Radiologic Technologist Examiners.
+Radiologic technologists and technicians must be licensed by the Wyoming Board of Radiologic Technologist Examiners (the Board).
 When applying for licensure in Wyoming, the Board provides four applications: General Licensure, Restricted Licensure, Special Licensure, and Temporary Licensure.
 The process to apply for the general licenses is as follows:

-- Earn a diploma, certificate, or degree in your desired area of practice.
+1. Earn a diploma, certificate, or degree in your desired area of practice.
 Licenses are granted to radiologic techs who are at least 18 years of age and have graduated from an accredited radiology program.
+For modalities covered by the ARRT, you must also have an associate degree.

 The Board also issues a Radiologic Technician license for limited scope x-ray operators.
 To qualify for this license, you must complete an acceptable program of education in radiography and pass the ARRT Limited Scope of Practice in Radiography exam.
 If you meet these requirements, you may apply to the Board for the Radiologic Technician license.